omakoleg/typescript-practices/docs/pages/language/function.md

 function withOptionalDefaultArgs(a: string, b = 10): void {}
 ```

+Optional parameters should be in the end of parameters definitions.

 Could be used spread operator to capture all parameters into an array

 ```ts